Approaches to Textual Analysis

 Module code: HA7203

-This module examines different approaches to the formal analysis of film texts, including both individual films and groups of films.
-Students will analyse the complex formal and ideological processes at work in the creation of meaning and considers different theoretical approaches including authorship, genre, structuralism and semiotics.
+In this module you will examine different approaches to the formal analysis of film texts, including both individual films and groups of films.
+You will analyse the complex formal and ideological processes at work in the creation of meaning and considers different theoretical approaches including authorship, genre, structuralism and semiotics.

 Together we will explore different approaches to the formal analysis of individual films and groups of films, including but not limited to:

 - Theories of aesthetics, ideology, authorship and genre.